mtwharmby/starting-micropython/README.md

 ## How to use these pages
 1. Start off at the [Setup page](./pages/setup.md).

-    For the first parts, you only need to follow through the section[Connecting via Serial](./pages/setup.md#setup-serial)
+    For the first parts, you only need to follow through the section [Connecting via Serial](./pages/setup.md#setup-serial)

 2. Have a look at [A Simple Circuit](./pages/simple_circuit.md).